LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/key-terms-concepts.md

 The system calculates this metric as follows:

 `# Contained = # Total Conversations - (# Intended Transfers + # Unintended Transfers + # Bot Disengaged + # Consumer Disengaged)`

+### Quality of bot conversations

+#### MACS
+A Meaningful Automated Conversation Score (MACS) is a measure of the quality of bot conversation.

+LivePerson has found through research that consumer effort is a key determiner in how the consumer perceives the quality of a conversational experience.
+Given this, MACS is calculated by identifying and quantifying this using proprietary LivePerson AI logic.
+Issues within the bot conversation’s structure are detected and used to derive a score for example:

+* Did the bot understand  the consumer’s question?
+* Was the consumer stuck in an endless loop?

+Based on the issues detected, the conversation is classified with a MACS 1 (below average), 2 (average), or 3 (good).
+Use the MACS to understand the perceived consumer experience.

+{: .important}
+For an in-depth introduction to MACS, its benefits, its scoring, and more, see [here](https://knowledge.liveperson.com/data-reporting-meaningful-automated-conversation-score-(macs).html) in the Knowledge Center.
+For information on using MACS within Bot Analytics, see [here](bot-analytics-macs.html) in this Developer Center.

+#### Intent Match Rate
+This metric is the percentage of consumer questions that were matched with intents, patterns, Regex, exact value matches, evaluated options, or Knowledge Base articles.
+Be aware that the system doesn’t make a determination as to whether a match was a false positive.

+### Volume of bot conversations

+Volume metrics help you to understand and compare volume.
+Use them to discover trends, for example, daily trends of traffic patterns during business hours and off hours, and so on.

+#### Bot Sessions
+This metric is the total number of bot sessions, which gives you insight into how many sessions on average your conversations go through.

+#### Conversations
+This metric is the total number of Conversational Cloud conversations in which the bot participated.
+Includes closed and open conversations; excludes those performed in [Preview](conversation-builder-testing-deployment-previewing.html).

+This metric gives you insight into how many conversations are automated by bots.

+#### Messages
+This metric is the total number of messages sent by the consumer and received by the bot.

+#### Users
+This metric is the total number of unique users that were connected to the bot.